tudorscanner/slate/source/includes/_hotels.md

         - M for mobile
         - N if you are not able to detect the device type
     - For example: M;B2B
-- **skyscanner-correlation-id**: Optional.
-This one is intended for enabling tracing across the services.
-It should be a unique request identifier (UID).

 ## Use flow